The following provisions have been established for membership in Valley Flyers:

 - Support-Services Member

 From time to time the Board of Valley Flyers may identify certain appropriately-licensed professionals whose services are essential to the safe operation of the aircraft owned and/or operated by the corporation.
 In such instances, Valley Flyers may extend membership to these professionals as a Support-Services Member under the following terms.
-Support-Services members will not be charged an initiation fee for joining the corporation, nor will they be charged either routine monthly dues or flight time when such time is directly related to services provided to the corporation.
-In any month where a Support Services Member elects to reserve and use corporation assets for personal use, a monthly dues charge will be incurred, and flight time will be charged at the appropriate rate for the aircraft being used.
+Support-Services members will not be charged an initiation fee for joining the corporation, nor will they be charged either routine monthly dues or flight time when such time is directly related to services provided to the corporation or members.
+Support-Services members will have neither voting privileges nor privileges of using the corporation assets for personal use.

-- All reservations are handled by Aircraftclubs.com, either through their website (www.aircraftclubs.com).
+- All reservations are handled by Flight Circle (www.flightcircle.com).
 All flights must be posted online before take-off.
 Sign out must show destination of flight (or “local flight” for flights in the Salem area, without landings elsewhere), take-off and return times, and contact number at destination if applicable.

 - Per Club Bylaws, Article VI, any club member who is delinquent may not use or reserve club aircraft until the account is paid in full.
 All aircraft use scheduled by the delinquent member will be erased at the time of delinquency, and the aircraft will be considered available for use by other members.

 - If the member has been delinquent in payment of their bill within the previous twelve months and they are scheduling a trip of 8 days or more, or a trip with an expected total flight time of 9 hours or more, they will be required to make a deposit with the club treasurer of two-thirds (66.7%) of the expected flight charges a minimum of five banking days prior to departure.

 - If an aircraft is to be used on two or more occasions on any one day, each reservation must be logged separately.